In brief

 A pasta machine or acrylic roller, a sharp tissue blade, ceramic tile, and an oven thermometer make cane work much more predictable.

-Atlas Pasta Machine helps you condition clay and make even sheets before building the cane.
+Atlas Pasta Machine helps you condition clay and make even slabs before building the cane.

 Clay Blade Set is useful for clean slicing and trimming.
 A sharp blade matters more than almost anything once the cane is built.